SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTT-Overview.md

 Every request needs to have a field for **Content-Type** or **Content-Disposition**.

-These fields specifies the format of the request.
+These fields specify the format of the request.

 We can set the **Content-Type** to be **JSON-encoded**.